stenionobres/dart-lab/phone-number/README.md

 `6139950253`

-**Note:** As this exercise only deals with telephone numbers used in NANP-countries, only 1 is considered a valid country code.
+**Note:** Only deals with telephone numbers used in NANP-countries, only 1 is considered a valid country code.

 ## Tip